FNRO - Foreign Nationals, Police Registration Scheme

 THERE IS NO FEE TO PAY WHEN YOU NOTIFY ANY OF THE ABOVE CHANGES TO POLICE.

 Your registration certificate will expire if you are out of the United Kingdom for a continuous period of more than 1 year.

 You must report to the local police station in the new town within 7 days.
 Take your police registration certificate, passport and evidence of your new school, university, work permit or employers details.
 If you have not been out of the UK as above there will be no charge and you continue to use the same certificate.

 You will be prosecuted if you do not report changes to the details on your registration certificate or do not keep to your visa requirements.
 This could result in either a fine of up to £5000 and/or 6 months imprisonment.

 Before leaving the United Kingdom, you are required to return your registration certificate to the Foreign Nationals Registration Office in Dorset, explaining that you are leaving the UK and giving the date of your departure.

 No, if you are leaving the UK for a short holiday you should keep your certificate with you.

-Yes, if you have lost your registration certificate, you must report the loss to your local police station and then attend at the Foreign Nationals Registration Office in Bournemouth or Weymouth Police Station if that is nearest for you.
+Yes, if you have lost your registration certificate, you must report the loss on-line to Report my Loss and then attend the Foreign Nationals Registration Office in Bournemouth or Weymouth Police Station if that is nearest for you.
 Bring your passport and registration fee of £34 to obtain a replacement.
 If it is damaged you must hand it in and you will also pay £34 for a replacement.